-7.7 Consider the following resource-allocation policy.
-Requests for and releases of resources are allowed at any time.
-If a request for resources cannot be satisfied because the resources are not available, then we check any processes that are blocked waiting for resources.
-If a blocked process has the desired resources, then these resources are taken away from it and are given to the requesting process.
-The vector of resources for which the blocked process is waiting is increased to include the resources that were taken away.
+7.6 Consider the following resource-allocation policy.
+Requests and releases for resources are allowed at any time.
+If a request for resources cannot be satisfied because the resources are not available, then we check any processes that are blocked, waiting for resources.
+If they have the desired resources, then these resources are taken away from them and are given to the requesting process.
+The vector of resources for which the process is waiting is increased to include the resources that were taken away.

 For example, consider a system with three resource types and the vector Available initialized to (4,2,2).
 If process P_0 asks for (2,2,1), it gets them.
 If P_1 asks for (1,0,1), it gets them.
 Then, if P_0 asks for (0,0,1), it is blocked (resource not available).
 If P_2 now asks for (2,0,0), it gets the available one (1,0,0) and one that was allocated to P_0 (since P_0 is blocked).
+P_0 's Allocation vector goes down to (1,2,1) and its Need vector goes up to (1,0,1).